Try our Symptom Checker Got any other symptoms?

 She entered partnership in a busy inner city London practice in 1990.
 She became a GP trainer in 1994, and has trained no fewer than 27 aspiring GPs.

-Sarah has been the resident doctor for the Jeremy Vine show on BBC Radio 2 for the last 14 years.
-She has been doctor to the One Show on BBC One for the last 10 years, and also appears on Good Morning Britain on ITV, BBC World News, BBC Radio 4, Radio 5 live and LBC.
+Sarah has been the resident doctor for the Jeremy Vine show on BBC Radio 2 for the last 16 years.
+She has been doctor to the One Show on BBC One for the last 10 years, and also appears on Good Morning Britain on ITV, BBC World News, BBC Radio 4, Radio 5 live, Channel 5 news and LBC.
 In addition, she writes regular columns in Good Housekeeping and My Weekly magazines.
 She is the author of six books, including The Welcome Visitor, a book on the ethics of dying co-authored with John Humphrys; Women's Health for Life, winner of the BMA Book Award for best lay publication in 2009; and three books in the popular 'For Dummies' series.
 Her latest book is the third edition of Diabetes for Dummies.

 In 2013, Sarah became clinical consultant to Patient.co.uk, and has continued to write regular blogs for them through their expansion and metamorphosis to Patient.info.
 In 2017, she made the difficult decision to change her role from GP partner to GP locum, in order to allow her to take up a new role as Clinical Director at Patient.info.